|

 Help for CTE

 Currently, there’s no cure for CTE.
 However, the symptoms of CTE can be managed with special therapies, memory exercises, and pain management.
 Celebrities like Ward, Cross, and Marshall have a positive impact on individuals who may have CTE and are looking for a way to deal with the symptoms.
-They can also help parents protect their children long-term.
+They can also help parents protect their children in the long term.